Timthreetwelve/TrayLauncher/TrayLauncher/ReadMe.txt

 icon.

 The grid below the menu contains the items that have been added to the TrayLauncher menu.
 Two additional items will always appear on the menu.
-Manage appears at the top of the menu.
+"Manage" appears at the top of the menu.
 Clicking Manage will display the main window if it is hidden.
-Exit appears as the last item on the menu.
+"Exit" appears as the last item on the menu.
 Clicking Exit will end the TrayLauncher application.

 When minimized the main window will not show in the task bar.
 To reopen it, double-click the